 It is unknown whether this option would succeed because the new policy does not provide a tangible measure for “sufficient evidence”.
 Based on the foregoing, this option may be much less certain than simply refiling the entire application.

 The new policy raises the risk of denial if your application packet is incomplete or inaccurate.
 It is therefore critical to consult with an experienced immigration attorney prior to submission of your application to help avoid any negative consequences resulting from a denial.
-For a free consultation, contact our experienced immigration attorneys at 312.671.4785.
+Contact our experienced immigration attorneys at 312.671.4785.